TysonChickens/PythonCrashCourse_Notes/Chapter_6/Ch6_Dictionaries.md

 ## Modifying Values in a Dictionary

 To modify a value in a dictionary, give the name of the dictionary with the key in square brackets and then the new value associated with that key.
-For exmaple, consider an alien that changes from green to yellow as a game progresses:
+For example, consider an alien that changes from green to yellow as a game progresses:

 ``` python
 alien_0 = {'color': 'green'}